 - You can get graded logs that adhere to log standards developed by the International Code Council

 Green logs are normally winter-cut, during the fall and winter.
 This is when the sap is dormant and moisture at a minimum.
 It also means the wood is free of insects and disease.
 The wood is heavy, due to the high moisture content, and is prone to shrinkage and possibly warping as it dries out.

 Air-dried wood is wood that has been set out to dry, often in a drying shed protected from the weather, for varying lengths of time.
 The logs are stickered, meaning that small lengths of wood are inserted between logs to separate them and allow maximum air circulation.
 Air drying is the hardest to control as drying times vary so much.

-Kiln-dried logs have been run through a heated kiln to speed up the drying process and typically have more closely-controlled moisture levels, allowing for more accurate predictions of their final size and they also have minimum shrinkage.
+Kiln-dried logs have been run through a heated kiln to speed up the drying process and typically have more closely controlled moisture levels, allowing for more accurate predictions of their final size and they also have minimal shrinkage.